dnychka/LatticeKrigRPackage/README.md

 # LatticeKrigRPackage
-Current source and development for the LatticeKrig R Package providing spatial interpolation for large data sets.
+LatticeKrig R Package providing spatial interpolation for large data sets.

+LatticeKrig is frozen at version 8.0 in the NCAR repository.

+This repository will now be used  current source and development for the

 # LatticeKrig: Multiresolution Kriging Based on Markov Random Fields

 This repository contains some supplemental material in this top level and see the subdirectory **LatticeKrig** for the "head" of the standard R package.
 The most current package on CRAN  is listed here as *LatticeKrig_VERSION.tar.gz* .
-At the time of writing the version is *9.0*.

 To create a possibly new version from this repository download the **LatticeKrig** subdirectory and in UNIX
 ```
  R CMD build --force LatticeKrig